Car insurance is a necessary cost that nobody likes to pay. It sure would be nice if it were tax-deductible.

 You might be able to deduct your car insurance if you are a:

-• Business owner who owns and is dependent on the use of company cars or a fleet of vehicles.
+- A business owner who owns and depends on using company cars or a fleet of vehicles.

 In this last situation, “only the portion used for business-related reasons is deductible,” Shannonhouse says.